yuvanmani/Ever-Quint---Meeting-Room-Booking-Service/readme.md

 ### server.js
 -- Establishes and manages the connection to the database during server initialization.
 -- Starts the HTTP server by calling app.listen() on the configured express application.

+### Testing of End Points

+-- All POST and GET requests have been thoroughly tested, and appropriate HTTP status codes are implemented based on the action performed.
+-- Input validations are properly implemented to prevent invalid requests.
+-- All API endpoints and corresponding test results are comprehensively documented in a PDF file attached to this repository, -- Error handling and response messages are standardized to provide clear and meaningful feedback for both successful and failed requests.